Syllabus for Pharmaceutical Bioinformatics with Sequence Analysis

 describe and carry out basic sequence analysis tasks

 calculate numerical representations of chemical structures, and correlate these to target protein interactionsinterpret and validate results of above-mentioned methods.

 The course contains theory and methods for bioinformatics analysis and the basics of how bioinformatics can be used within the pharmacutical area.
-The course presents introduction and historical account of pharmaceutical bioinformatics, representation of biological and chemical data in computers, biological and chemical databases, theory and methods for analysis of experimental data, sequence analysis, expression analysis, predictive modelling, mode! validation, design of experiments, structure-activity relationships, and applications in pharmaceutical bioinformatics.
-For computationally demanding analysis high performance computing resources will be used.
+The course presents introduction and historical account of pharmaceutical bioinformatics, representation of biological and chemical data in computers, biological and chemical databases, theory and methods for analysis of experimental data, sequence analysis, predictive modelling, mode! validation, design of experiments, structure-activity relationships, and applications in pharmaceutical bioinformatics.

 Teaching is in the form of lecture and computer exercises.
-Compulsory parts: computer exercises and assignments.
+A web-based education platform is used for some parts of the teaching.
+Compulsory parts: Course introduction, computer exercises and assignments.
 The course may be given in English.